-- Species have a tendency to increase in size over generations at an exponential rate.
+- Species have a tendency to increase in numbers over generations at a geometric rate.

-- This tendency, given limited resources, disease, predation, and so on, creates a constant condition of struggle for survival among the members of a species.
+- This tendency is checked, to use the language of Thomas Malthus’ On the Principle of Population, by limited resources, disease, predation, and so on, creating a struggle for survival among the members of a species.

 - Some individuals will have variations that give them a slight advantage in this struggle, variations that allow more efficient or better access to resources, greater resistance to disease, greater success at avoiding predation, and so on.